constud/gophersizes/README.md

-# gophercizes
+# gophersizes
-Repo for all code from Gophercises projects and exercises
+Repo for all code from Gophersizes projects and exercises